Level Switch Electrical Considerations and Reed Switch Protection

 When using Madison level switches, it is important to consider the application’s electrical parameters.
 Our level switches utilize reed switch technology, which are glass encapsulated, magnetically actuated switches.
 Madison generally provides electrical ratings for resistive loads; however, where the maximum current of the load permits, the switches are capable of controlling devices such as motors, solenoids or coils that produce capacitive or inductive electrical loads.
 Where possible, Madison recommends the use of general-purpose/isolation relays or controllers to protect the switch.

 Protect your level switch: Protection Techniques and Common Failure Modes

 Reed Switch protection is the most successful method of increasing the performance and life of your level sensor.
 Since every application varies, it is important to understand your protection options.
-The life of the reed switch is typically 106 - 109 operations, dependent upon load conditions.
-The special reed blade material is selected to ensure a mechanical life of at least 3 x 109 operations.
+The life of the reed switch is typically 1 million cycles, within rated load conditions.
 The table below is a guide to suggested protection techniques and common failure modes associated with each load type.

 |Load||Load Example||Protection||Diagram||Common Failure Modes||Failure Mode Description|